SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 # Introduction

 Many online services need mechanisms to allocate resources, implement rate limiting, or process micropayments.
-Traditional approaches to these problems typically require tracking user identity, which raises privacy concerns.
-Anonymous Credit Tokens (ACT) provide a cryptographic solution that enables services to issue and track credits without linking transactions to user identities.
+Traditional approaches to these problems typically require tracking client identity, which raises privacy concerns.
+Anonymous Credit Tokens (ACT) provide a cryptographic solution that enables services to issue and track credits without linking transactions to client identities.

 The Anonymous Credit Token protocol is a specialization of keyed-verification anonymous credentials {{KVAC}} that focuses on numerical credit values.
 It allows: